MitchellStride/Quadcopter/README.md

 picture of all parts layed out

 ## Build
-Build pictures
-small how to
+Build pictures and small how to

 ## FPV Goggles
-Build pictures
-small how to
+Build pictures and small how to

 ## First Flight
 Video of test flight.